-(a) Intent: Parking shall not be the driver of Site planning.
-The Standards in the Code support this notion through limited and eliminating parking.
-The intent of building a walkable, bikeable, and an easily navigable City means all mode of transportation are available to reduce the reliance on the car.

-- (b) The location of the parking shall be established and shown on the Neighborhood Regulating Plan, Zoning Concept Scheme, and/or Site Plan: - (1) Shared parking is available and determined with the Site Plan in P2, P4, and P5.
-Lot coverage shall not exceed the Place Type Standards. - (2) Parking requirements in P3 will be market driven.
-Lot coverage shall not exceed the Place Type Standards. - (3) Parking in EC shall be recommended by the DRC and part of the submittal package submitted for approval and handled through a public consultation process. - (4) P5 shall establish parking maximums based on the market demands per use as determined by the DRC at the time of Application. - (5) On-site surface parking must be located in the Second Layer or Third Layer of each Lot as defined by the Place Types Standards. - (6) Residential garage access is permitted from the public Street or from an Alley.
-Access may be taken from the Street or corner lots, in which case the garage doors may face the side street.
+- (a) Intent: Parking shall not be the driver of Site planning. - (b) The location of the parking shall be established and shown on the Neighborhood Regulating Plan, Zoning Concept Scheme, and/or Site Plan: - (1) Shared parking is available and determined with the Site Plan in P2, P4, and P5, where it does not cause undue hardship to the existing built environment or neighborhood.
+Lot coverage shall not exceed the Place Type Standards.

-- (7) Residential garage front facades must begin in the Third Layer. - (8) Open parking areas shall be masked from the Frontage by building or Street screening and will be regulated in size by Lot cover requirements of the Place Type. - (9) Parking spaces provided internal to a Lot shall be located entirely behind the minimum rear Setback as specified by Building Type and Place Type.
+- (2) Parking requirements shall require one (1) parking space per bedroom.
+Lot coverage shall not exceed the Place Type Standards. - a) Minimum parking space as measuring ten feet by twenty feet (10' x 20'). - b) The required minimum parking spaces must not obstruct sidewalks. - (3) Parking in EC shall be recommended by the DRC and part of the submittal package submitted for approval and handled through a public consultation process. - (4) Residential garage access is permitted from the public Street or from an Alley.
+Access may be taken from the Street or corner lots, in which case the garage doors may face the side street. - (5) Residential garage facades, if provided, shall begin in the second or third layer and on-site parking is allowed in the first layer. - (6) Open parking areas shall be masked from the Frontage by building or Street screening and will be regulated in size by Lot cover requirements of the Place Type.